Want to listen to this post?

 Walking through a product launch evaluates their familiarity with the process.
 It also allows them to show their creativity and any new strategies they could bring to your company.

 Things to listen for: Real anecdotes.
 Dig in on the real things they’ve done.
-Make sure they’re hitting some of the 7 steps of a product launch and are keeping customers at the heart of every decision.
+Make sure they’re hitting some of the key steps (see How to Launch a New Product) and are keeping customers at the heart of every decision.
 Also note if they’re walking through the processes you already use, or if they’re bringing anything new to the table.
 You should leave the room with 2-3 new ideas.

 3. “Name a good product that’s marketed poorly.
 What would you do differently?

 Product Marketers should always be looking for ways to improve adoption.
 This question let’s a candidate show that they know what good marketing looks like.
 If they do, it won’t take them long to think of one.

 Things to listen for: While the hope is that they’re ready to go with an awesome marketing overhaul, this is another instance where you want to make sure they’re keeping the customer in mind with every recommendation.

 4. “We’re increasing the price of one of our features.
 How would you communicate this to our customers?“